TheRealToxicDev/docs.paradisebots.net/docs/internal/community/partnership.md

 ## Partnered User Structure/Schema
 | Field	| Type | Description
 |--------------|----------|--------------|
-id | Snowflake | The id of the certified user. username | String | The username of the certified user. isPartnered | Boolean | The certified status of the user.
+userID | Snowflake | The id of the certified user. username | String | The username of the certified user. isPartnered | Boolean | The certified status of the user.
 Partnered_Member_Badge | Object | The Certified User Badge featured on the user page.